Kittiwakes upon the Tyne

 on the Guildhall

-Summer 2019
+Summer 2019 by Paul Buskin

 This pair of nesting Kittiwakes remained a prominent tourist attraction for over a month and they were very popular.
+Kittiwakes also settled on the clock tower, where over two dozen pairs nested during the 2019 breeding season.

 Determined to Nest still

-One brave pair, opted to nest alongside the Avi-shock in 2019, close to the clocktower.
+One more brave pair, opted to nest alongside the Avi-shock in 2019, close to the clocktower.
 They found a loop-hole, where this electric shock treatment didn’t reach.
 Is it possible to carpet the entire building with anti-bird deterrents?

 Does the installation of anti-bird deterrents, simply move Kittiwakes on either to other parts of the same building, or another building entirely?
+Do anti-bird deterrents spoil the look of what are vintage buildings?

 2020 Breeding Season